Last updated on March 15th, 2023

 Fiona Hillard is a well-known travel writer based in Dublin, Ireland, where she authors her travel blog, Travel Edits.
 We asked Fiona to advise our readership on the best ways to enjoy the Irish capital from a woman’s point of view.
 She writes…

 Kelly’s Hotel South Great Georges St/Fade Street.
 Reasonably-priced boutique hotels with great locations are hard to come by in any city which is why this is such an excellent Dublin find.
 Kelly’s Hotel is situated in one of the city’s trendiest areas, The Creative Quarter, so-called because of its close proximity to Dublin’s coolest restaurants, bars, and boutiques.
-Look out for special offers on their website.
+Check current prices here.

 Suzy Guese, a travel writer from Denver, Colorado visited Dublin recently and told me about Number 31 Dublin.
 This charming B&B/guesthouse is located in a former architect’s house and the building itself is considered to be one of Dublin’s hidden architectural gems.
-Their website is found here.
+Book a room here.

 The Times Hostel on College Street is one of Dublin’s most popular hostel locations, probably due in most part to its excellent location which is within easy reach of Trinity College, Temple Bar, and Grafton Street.
-Click here.
+Learn more here.

 Best breakfast in town